ankit-rathi/Designing-Decision-Systems/chapters/18_Data_Decision_Observability.md

 ---

-## Example Section — Monitoring a Fraud Detection System in a Digital Payments Platform
+## Example — Monitoring a Fraud Detection System in a Digital Payments Platform

 Consider a digital payments company that uses machine learning models to detect fraudulent transactions.